FF:KSCA002 Chinese Characters - Course Information

 - Teaching methods

-- Practise of writing, homework for each class consisting of rewriting given Chinese characters in Moodle.
+- practise of writing, homework for each class consisting of rewriting given Chinese characters (min.
+25x),

 - Assessment methods